Dbpautt/trade-A-record/README.md

 - **404** - As a user I want to receive feedback on the page if I'm getting into a non-existing page.
 - **500** - As a user I want to see an error page when the page is not working because there's a server error and somebody is working.
-- **accept request** - As a user I want to accept a trade offer.
+- **accept requests** - As a user I want to accept a trade offer.
 - **homepage** - As a user I want to  understand the concept of the website and a short list of records that are currently traded and have the option to signup and login.
 - **sign up** - As a user I want to sign up on the webpage to then trade records with other users.
 - **login** - As a user I want to log in to browse records and to acces my account.
 - **logout** - As a user when I'm done with my session I'd like to logout.
 - **records list** - As a user I want to see all the records currently traded .
-- **record detail** - As a user I want to see the record details and have the option to trade them with a record I own.
+- **records detail** - As a user I want to see the record details and have the option to trade them with a record I own.
-- **record request page** - As a user I want to offer a trade to get a record.
+- **records request page** - As a user I want to offer a trade to get a record.
-- **record create** - As a user I want to create a record I will trade.
+- **records create** - As a user I want to create a record I will trade.
-- **user profile** - As a user I want to see my profile with a Bio,
+- **user profiles** - As a user I want to see my profile with a Bio,
 - **incoming requests** - As a user I want to see the list of my incoming requests
 - **outgoing requests** - As a user I want to see my outgoing requests status.
 - **my records** -As a user I want to see the list of records I currently offer.